Automation-Research-Team/aist_robotiq/o2as_fastening_tools/README.md

 For enabling the connection of the U2D2 controllers to a named port, please refer [here](https://gitlab.com/o2as/ur-o2as/blob/develop/udev_rules.md).

-Five U2D2 controllers are used in this package.
-The parameters are set in `demo.launch`.
-Please set the maximum number of connections and connection destination.

 ## ID of XL-320

 The motor id needs to be set to move a motor.
 The ID has to be unique for each Dynamixel motor.